Ronchi Test Calculator: match, null, tape band and grid tests

 Testing for astigmatism

 The Ronchi test can be used to detect astigmatism.
 When the mirror is spherical, position the grating so that a single band appears.
 Now slowly move the grating back and forth.
-Any 'S' shape is astigmatism - could be in the mirror, could be in the test stand, could be in the tester, could even be a thermal gradient.
+Any 'S' shape is astigmatism which could be in the mirror, could be in the test stand, could be in the tester, could be in your eyes or glasses, could be a thermal gradient.
 If a 'S' is seen, try re-seating the mirror.
 The single Ronchi band should appear consistent - rather hard to achieve for thinner mirrors with mirror cell issues.
 Finally, rotate the mirror 45 degrees to the left and repeat, then rotate the mirror 45 degrees to the right and repeat.

 Diffraction effects